 On the off-chance this is not a “Saturday Night Live” bit, let’s take a closer look.

-First — I don’t even know where to start – it’s so ridiculous.
+First—I don’t even know where to start—it’s so ridiculous.
 How about this?
 The claim that government can’t create real jobs is not refuted by the existence of politicians.
 Must that really be explained?

 Perhaps O’Donnell would applaud a proposal to make every adult American a member of Congress, paid a salary drawn on the Federal Reserve.
 Unemployment would vanish overnight.
-(With the Internet we could all vote on bills from home.)

-Persistent unemployment does not demonstrate a need for government to create jobs.
+Persistent high unemployment does not demonstrate a need for government to create jobs.
 On the contrary, it demonstrates a need for government to get out of the way so the market process can undergo the correction called for by the earlier government-induced boom, which itself was an unsustainable jobs-creation program.
-The politicians aggravate an already bad situation when they generate a tax and regulatory environment in which anything can happen.
+Politicians aggravate an already bad situation when they generate a tax and regulatory environment in which anything can happen.

 The Austrian theory of the business cycle famously blames the inflationary boom for causing malinvestment in the capital structure.
 What’s less often noticed is that the boom also creates a mismatch between the type of labor supplied and the type demanded.
 Robert Murphy explores this aspect of the business cycle.